Tilapia: As food

+From ancient times, the tilapia has been a source of food.
+Art items dating from the late 18th Dynasty, circa 1350 BCE, contain evidence of the importance of tilapia in Egypt.
+The Nile tilapia (Oreochromis niloticus) is endemic to the area and was grown in closed ponds along the Nile River.

+Tilapia, introduced to the state of Tamil Nadu, India, in the 1950s as a cheap protein source, quickly spread across the state's freshwater bodies because of its ability to thrive in polluted, low-oxygen environments.

+The Fisheries Research Committee has recommended the culture of this fish only in areas in the western slopes of the Western Ghats and the coastal strip between Cape Comorin and south of, and excluding river Tapti, and in districts of Tinnevelly, Madurai and Ramnad in Madras south of and including river Vaigai.
+The committee has suggested further investigation to enable it to examine the question of the desirability of Tilapia culture in other parts of India.

-Whole tilapia fish can be processed into skinless, boneless (pin-bone out) fillets: the yield is from 30 to 37%, depending on fillet size and final trim.
+Whole tilapia fish can be processed into skinless, boneless fillets.
 In some of the commercial strains, the yield has been reported up to 47% at harvest weight.

-Tilapia are some of several commercially important aquaculture species that are susceptible to off-flavors (others include trout, barramundi, and channel catfish).
+Tilapia are among the commercially important aquaculture species that are susceptible to off-flavors (others include trout, barramundi, and channel catfish).
 These 'muddy' or 'musty' flavors are normally caused by geosmin and 2-methylisoborneol, organic products of ubiquitous cyanobacteria that are often present or bloom sporadically in water bodies and soil.
-These flavors are no indication of freshness or safety of the fish, but they make the product unattractive to consumers.
+These flavors are no indication of the freshness or safety of the fish, but they make the product unattractive to consumers.
 Simple quality-control procedures are known to be effective in ensuring the quality of fish entering the market.

-Tilapia have very low levels of mercury, as they are fast-growing, lean, and short-lived, with an omnivorous diet, do not accumulate mercury found in prey.
+Tilapia have very low levels of mercury.
 Tilapia are low in saturated fat, calories, carbohydrates, and sodium, and are a good protein source.
 They also contain the micronutrients phosphorus, niacin, selenium, vitamin B12, and potassium.

-Some research has found that tilapia may be a less nutritious fish than generally believed.
-The Wake Forest University School of Medicine released a report in 2008 showing that the fish's omega-3 fatty acid content is often far lower than that of other commonly eaten fish species.
-The same study also showed that their omega-6 fatty acid levels were unusually high.
+Tilapia may be a less nutritious fish than generally believed.
+The fish's omega-3 fatty acid content is often far lower than that of other commonly eaten fish species.
+Their omega-6 fatty acid levels are unusually high.
 Multiple studies have evaluated the effects of adding flaxseed derivatives (a vegetable source of omega-3 fatty acids) to the feed of farmed tilapia.
-These studies have found both the more common omega-3 fatty acid found in the flax, ALA and the two types almost unique to animal sources (DHA and EPA), increased in the fish fed this diet.
+These studies have found that both the more common omega-3 fatty acid found in flax, ALA and the two types almost unique to animal sources (DHA and EPA), increased in the fish fed this diet.
 Guided by these findings, tilapia farming techniques could be adjusted to address the nutritional criticisms directed at the fish, while retaining its advantage as an omnivore capable of feeding on economically and environmentally inexpensive vegetable protein.
-Adequate diets for salmon and other carnivorous fish can alternatively be formulated from protein sources such as soybean, although soy-based diets with soy oil may also change in the balance between omega-6 and omega-3 fatty acids.
+Adequate diets for salmon and other carnivorous fish can alternatively be formulated from protein sources such as soybean, although soy-based diets with soy oil may also change the balance between omega-6 and omega-3 fatty acids.